 4/86 RESIDUE HYDRODESULPHURIZATION INVESTMENT AND OPERATING COSTS is still not yet available on a commercial scale.
 Investment costs are estimated in the range 150-215 \$US (1985) per ton/year of 1% sulphur fuel oil, depending on feedstock quality.
 Operation of RDS units would incur energy and loss requirements in the range of 13-19% of 1% sulphur fuel oil.
-Allowing for the potential credits for conversion into lighter products as a side effect of RDS operation, total price increase to be paid for 1% sulphur over 3.5% sulphur fuel oil to balance RDS costs would lie between 30 and 52 \$US (1985) per ton.
-Such costs would make fuel oil uncompetitive with low sulphur coal and natural gas.
-Therefore, investments in RDS cannot be justified.
+Allowing for the potential credits for conversion into lighter products as a side effect of RDS operation, total price increases to be paid for 1%.